Katikistan/Notes/CompSys - Eksamens noter.md

 Time it takes for the disk to rotate so that the head can read the first bit of the target sector.
 **Maximum Rotational latency:**
 Time it takes for the disk to do an entire rotation.
-Average is half of that.
+Average is half of that
 ## Cache info
 Always has the following order
 Tag | Index | Offset